 - 6 credits of additional courses that carry graduate credit, and

 - 6 credits of CS 990.

-All courses must be approved in the program of study.
+All courses must be approved in the Program of Study, which must not include any more than one credit of CompSci 870.
 The student must not register for more than 4 credits of CS 990 in any one semester.
 The student must write an acceptable thesis under the supervision of a faculty advisor and pass a final comprehensive examination which will normally focus on the thesis.
 Once a student begins a thesis under the supervision of an advisor, the graduate program director must approve any change to a new thesis advisor.

 The minimum credit requirement is 31, comprised of:

 - 19 credits of 700 or higher level courses including CS 700 (CEAS Graduate Seminar — 1 credit only), CS 704 (Analysis of Algorithms) and excluding CS 995 (Master’s Capstone Project),